New* Water Conservation Emergency Regulation

 Also, car washing is prohibited except at a commercial car washing facility that utilizes a recirculating water system to capture or reuse water. the use of potable water to clean the windshield, windows or mirrors of a vehicle by use of a hand-held bucket is not prohibited.

 For businesses, limits now exist on automatically serving water at restaurants, hotels offering guests the option to decline daily linen service, and construction sites using non-potable water for most site activities.

 The City of Morgan Hill has a long history of leadership in ensuring that water is used efficiently.
-To see the current rules and regulations, see our Rules and Regulations or read the complete Water Waste Ordinance No. 2333 (PDF).
+To see the current rules and regulations, see our Rules and Regulations (PDF) or read the complete Water Waste Ordinance No. 2333 (PDF).
 The City has a form to report any water waste that you may observe, use this form.

 Population Growth During a Drought

 We have received many comments from residents concerned about community growth occurring during the current drought.
 While thinking about growth during a water shortage is common, the connection between growth and water use is weaker than one might expect.
 Incredibly, our entire County uses about the same amount of water now as it did 30 years ago.

 If you have any additional questions, send us an email or give us a call at 408-310-4169.

 Water Wise Survey Program

 This two-part program will help you save water indoors and out.
 Sign up for one or both!

 To schedule a survey or request a DIY Kit, please call 408-630-2554 or visit the Valley Water website.